guanxin0520/dhnowFilter/README.md

 before you update the classifier, you can backup the current classifier by run
 <pre>
-java -jar recommendSystem.jar -b java -jar recommendSystem.jar -t
+java -jar dhnowFilter.jar -b
+java -jar dhnowFilter.jar -t
 </pre>
 The evaluate result of the new classifier will be saved in file report_retrain_classifier_xxxxxxxx.xml, xxxxxxxx is date MMddyyyy